Did Prehistoric Men Rape Women On Regular Basis?

 Theories about why men did NOT rape women on a regular basis:

 - People are social creatures who live together in a group.
 It is to the disadvantage of that social group if women are abused.
 It will create disharmony and unrest.
-Before there was personal possession and money, women often had the say about whom they chose (thus which men they were liked and disliked).
+Before there was personal possession and money, women often had the say about whom they chose (thus which men were liked and disliked).
 They selected men who were good for others, helped out, and were an asset to the group.
-Making it very unlikely that men would rape women.
+This made it very unlikely that men would rape women.
 The female selected the beneficial behavior for her and her child.